-Carioca Rummy is usually considered as a variation of Contract Rummy.
+Carioca Rummy is usually considered a variation of Contract Rummy.
 This variant is very popular in Latin American countries, particularly in Argentina and Chile.
-The game is so widely played that it has many variations of its own that have different set of rules and gameplay.
+The game is played so widely that it has a number of variations of its own with different sets of rules and different gameplay.

-In this article, we will talk about the common rules and gameplay of Carioca?s Rummy.
-The objective of the game is similar to 13 cards rummy.
-Just like the way you play Indian Rummy to finish the game with lowest points, you need to finish the game of Carioca Rummy with the least number of points.
+In this article, we will talk about the common rules and gameplay of Carioca Rummy.
+The objective of the game is similar to the objective of 13-Card rummy.
+Just as you play Indian Rummy aiming to finish the game with the lowest points, you aim to finish a game of Carioca Rummy with the least number of points, too.

-The players who have cards in their hands get points according to the points carried by the cards.
-The sole player with the least number of points at the end of all the deals wins the game.
-The other losing players? points are calculated based on the points carried by their cards.
-All the cards from 2 to 10 have points based on their numerical value; Jacks, Kings and Queens have 10 points while Aces and Jokers have high points of 15 points.
+The players who have cards in their hands get points equal to the total of the points carried by the cards.
+The player with the least number of points at the end of all the deals wins the game.
+The losing players’ points are calculated on the basis of the points carried by their cards.
+All the cards from 2 to 10 have points equal to their numerical value.
+Jacks, Kings and Queens have 10 points each while Aces and Jokers have 15 points each.

-Learn more variations of rummy at JungleeRummy.com and play new card games with your friends.
-Visit the Rummy Variations section to learn new rummy variations every day!
+Learn to play more variations of rummy on JungleeRummy.com and enjoy playing new card games with your friends.
+Visit our Rummy Variations section to learn new rummy variations.